gattacode/MediPath/README.md

 3. Ensure Java and JavaFX are set up and the paths are configured correctly.
 4. Build and run the application.

+Or if you only want to run the application, you can download and run the jar file located at: out/artifacts/MediPath_jar/MediPath.jar
 ## Usage

 Use MediPath to: